TomLXXVI/python-hvac/README.md

 **cooling_load_calc**<br>
 A package for doing cooling load calculations of a building, based upon ASHRAE's RTS-method.
-It uses a lumped linear thermal network model to take the thermal inertia of flat, opaque building components into account, and also for the simple modeling of the internal thermal mass of a space.
+It uses a lumped linear thermal network model to take the thermal inertia of flat, opaque building components into account, and it is also used to implement a simple model for the internal thermal mass of a space.
 It uses a sub-package **climate**, also included in main package `hvac`, for developing daily temperature profiles from a limited number of climate design parameters.
 This package also contains a sub-package **sun** for calculating solar irradiance and irradiation on surfaces based on the ASHRAE Clear-Sky Model or based on TMY-data.
 For calculating the position of the sun, the third-party library `astral` is used.

 **heating_load_calc**<br>
 A package for doing heating load calculations of a building based on the method